There isn’t a ton of literature about what to do once you receive an Amazon warning, but there is quite a bit on how to prevent it.

 Intellectual Property Rights Infringement (IP Rights Infringement)

 This is typically a claim made by the manufacturer (but sometimes a competitor) asserting you are illegally using the company’s intellectual property (trademark or service marks) to make sales, or are representing the brand illegally.

 It is important to remember this is ACTUALLY a legal matter.
 IP Rights Infringement is a serious crime.
 Our typical advice when it comes to these types of claims is to contact an attorney.

 CJ Rosenbaum is an attorney who deals with these types of issues, and you can contact him through his own website.

 Now, if you do not choose to go the route of working with an attorney, you still have some options.
 A good first step is to contact the brand directly to resolve any issues.

-Amazon requires you to send written notification to their internal department (firstname.lastname@example.org or email@example.com) from the brand or company saying the issue was in error or has been resolved to please remove the complaint.
+Amazon requires you to send a written notification to their internal department (email@example.com or firstname.lastname@example.org) from the brand or company saying the issue was in error or has been resolved to please remove the complaint.

 Typically, we have seen best results when students reach out in the nicest manner possible with something like the following email: